fingerprintjs/fingerprintjs-pro-android/README.md

 # FingerprintJS Pro Android

 An example app and packages demonstrating [FingerprintJS Pro](https://fingerprintjs.com/) capabilities on the Android platform.
 The repository illustrates how to retrieve a FingerprintJS Pro visitor identifier in a native mobile app.
-These integrations communicate with the FingerprintJS Pro API and require [browser token](https://dev.fingerprintjs.com/docs).
+This library communicates with the FingerprintJS Pro API and requires [browser token](https://dev.fingerprintjs.com/docs).
 For client-side only Android fingerprinting take a look at [fingerprint-android](https://github.com/fingerprintjs/fingerprint-android) repository instead.
 If you are interested in the iOS platform, you can also check our [FingerprintJS Pro iOS](https://github.com/fingerprintjs/fingerprintjs-pro-ios).

 There are two typical use cases:
 - Using our native library to retrieve a FingerprintJS Pro visitor identifier in the native code OR